glacier-creative-git/knowledge-graph-traversal-semantic-rag-research/README.md

 There are *two* synthetic datasets created, as well as a small knowledge graph from Wikipedia for retrieval:

-`20q-themes-gpt4omini-reasoning`
----

-For this evaluation, 20 questions were generated using `theme_based` context grouping, with `max_sentences` set to 10, resulting in 3 hops each time.
+- `20q-themes-gpt4omini-reasoning`: For this evaluation, 20 questions were generated using `theme_based` context grouping, with `max_sentences` set to 10, resulting in 3 hops each time.
 The question, expected output, answer, and critic generation were done using `gpt-4o-mini` for both dataset generation and retrieval.
 Every question was evolved a single time using DeepEval's "reasoning" evolution type.

-`50q-seq-multihop-gpt-4o-reasoning-comparative-multicontext`
----

-For this evaluation, 50 questions were generated using `sequential_multi_hop` context grouping, with `max_sentences` set to 15, resulting in 3 hops of 5-sentence reading groups.
+- `50q-seq-multihop-gpt-4o-reasoning-comparative-multicontext`: For this evaluation, 50 questions were generated using `sequential_multi_hop` context grouping, with `max_sentences` set to 15, resulting in 3 hops of 5-sentence reading groups.
 Questions were generated using `gpt-4o`, and expected output, answer, and critic generation were done using `gpt-5-nano`.
 Every question was evolved a single time, with the following distribution:

   - Reasoning: 40% distribution
   - Multicontext: 40% distribution
   - Comparative: 20% distribution

-`knowledge_graph`
----

 For the knowledge graph, a `WikiEngine()` was created to extract and clean text from articles of particular topics.
 The two chosen were: